vickmuir/Backup/getting-started.md

 ## Before you begin
 {: #prereqs}

-You must have a valid licence to use IBM Cloud Backup.
+You must have a valid license to use IBM Cloud Backup.
 You can purchase {{site.data.keyword.backup_notm}} service in two ways.

 - [Purchase backups when you Order a Server](/docs/infrastructure/Backup?topic=Backup-ordering#purchasingwithserver).
 - [Purchase backups as an Upgrade](/docs/infrastructure/Backup?topic=Backup-ordering#purchasingasupgrade).